6500 Super Signups in 12 months – Australian Ethical’s Growth Strategy

 How We Achieved The Results

 After a detailed scope meeting with Australian Ethical Super outlining their brand, their goals and what resources they had that we could leverage, we created an digital marketing strategy that was shaped around building them a “marketing machine”.
 The plan was designed so that even if they had to shut down advertising for any reason in the future, they’d still generate a significant volume of super signups month-on-month.
 The strategy we created had both short-term elements to it (paid traffic, for example) and long-term elements (search engine optimisation, for example) – both equally important.

-Once the strategy was created, we formed the fluid team at Web Profits to carry it out.
-The team were selected based on their past experience and unique skills, and included myself as Fluid Lead, Ales Pokora (Social), Matthew Siddle (CRO), Sophie McAulay (Content) and Nick Brogden (SEO).
+Once the strategy was created, we formed the Growth team at Webprofits to carry it out.
+The team were selected based on their past experience and unique skills, and included myself as Growth Lead, Ales Pokora (Social), Matthew Siddle (CRO), Sophie McAulay (Content) and Nick Brogden (SEO).
 We then began to assign tasks and roll them out as quickly as possible.

 The tasks we set month-to-month were “fluid”, meaning that if something with a higher priority came up in any month or if one channel was getting amazing results, we could quickly divert resources and marketing spend into those areas to ensure we took advantage of the opportunities when they occurred – a good model for both parties, and more importantly, for results.

 It’s important to note that the results we have achieved over the year have been significantly helped by Australian Ethical themselves, notably:

 - They have an excellent, growth-focused internal marketing team who we collaborate with daily, led initially by Andrew Sellen and now by Grace Palos and assisted by Caitlin Howlett and Karina Seljak.

 - Driven by their Head of Ethics, Dr Stuart Palmer, they’ve built a brand with strong values, which align with those of their target market.